selego/whitepaper/README.md

 #### ❓ Why to not do this
 This approach led to lots of code duplication and maintenance and scalability issues.

 **Disclaimer**: in our terms, it’s okay to duplicate, especially on experimental things and if you’re trying to go fast.
-The issue here is that we repeatedly encountered the same code for file handling in nearly every post/put operation, which unmaintainable.
+The issue here is that we repeatedly encountered the same code for file handling in nearly every post/put operation, which is unmaintainable.

 #### ✅ How to Do It